 Dwayne: Did you father ever talk to you about Lee?
 They worked together alot, like 4-5 times.

 D: Unfortunately.
-By the way, for the record, I was a huge fan.
-I think your father was the single most underrated actor in the history of motion pictures.
+By the way, I think your father was the single most underrated actor in the history of motion pictures.
 He could do anything!

 D: Yeah, thankfully because of the renewed popularity of film noir and your father made some of the best.